 Glucomannan is a dietary fiber that is extracted from the root of the konjac plant, which is otherwise known as the elephant yam.

 Research shows that glucomannan travels through the digestive system nearly unchanged and is highly fermented by bacteria in the colon.
-In other words, it contributes to the good bacteria in your gut, like most fibers do.
+It contributes to the good bacteria in your gut, like most fibers do.
 It can absorb up to 50 times its weight in water, which makes it one of the most aggressive dietary fibers out there (2).

 Because of its ability to soak up water and act as a dietary fiber, you can use Konjac glucomannan powder as a thickening agent in your keto foods without increasing the carbohydrate count.